patrickbucher/read-think-write/content/procrastination-reveals-conflict.md

 It was only this morning that I realized what was going on: My former co-worker argued using appeals to an _anonymous and absent authority_.
 Of course _one_ has to separate the controller code from the service code, that's how _it_ is done. _Everybody_ does it like that.
-And there's no arguing against ChatGPT;
-however, it would be interesting to know whether or not the word "prototype" was part of the prompt that was supposed to _"challenge the code"_.
+And there's no arguing against ChatGPT—the Single Source of Unquestionable Truth.
+However, it would be interesting to know whether or not the word "prototype" was part of the prompt that was supposed to _"challenge the code"_.

 Not only was the code dragged towards an enterprisey direction, but also did the technical decisions reflect the power structures of the organisation rather